Below are frequently asked questions about course scheduling.

 Departmental Zone Room Allocation Model

 The Departmental Zone Room Allocation Model creates a group of General Teaching Space for each course code within 400m of a chosen centroid building.
 Scheduling Services schedules course sections within the zone according to the General Teaching Space Allocation Methodology available on our Resources page.
-This model replaces the Tier system.

 The current list of all departmental zones and centroids is located on our Resources page.